Quantum Mechanics and Perspectivalism: Unitarity and Consistency

 The Frauchiger and Renner argument, in Bub's formulation, therefore does not threaten perspectival one-world interpretations with unitary dynamics.
 But we should wonder whether \emph{non-perspectival} unitary schemes, like the Bohm theory, will also be able to escape inconsistency; and if so, exactly how they do so.
-When we again follow the steps of the above account of what happens in the consecutive measurements, we can conclude that if the $X$ result ``ok'' has been found, Bob certainly has measured ``$1$''.
-In the context of the Bohm interpretation this means that the particle configuration of $X$ is at a point of configuration space that is compatible with the state $\ket{\mbox{o}}_X$ and that this correlates to Bob's configuration being in a part of configuration space compatible with $\ket{1}_B$.
-The same conclusion can be drawn with respect to $Y$ and $A$ for a measurement series in which $Y$ is measured before $X$: when the $Y$ measurement is performed first and the result ``ok'' has been registered, $A$ must have seen ``heads''.
-Now, $X$ and $Y$ are at space-like separation from each other, and this seems to imply that it cannot make a difference to the state of Alice and Bob what the order in time is of the $X$ and $Y$ measurements.
-If the $X$ measurement is the later one, Bob will be in state $\ket{1}_B$ for all later times; if $Y$ is measured later, Alice will be in state $\ket{h}_A$ at all future times.
-Therefore, if the time order is immaterial, Alice and Bob together will with certainty be in the state $\{h,1\}$ after the $X,Y$ measurements have ended with the result $\{\mbox{ok},\mbox{ok}\}$.
-But this is in contradiction with what the unitary formalism predicts (although in a way that is a bit more complicated than in Bub's inconsistency proof): Eq.\ 6 shows that only in $1/4$-th of the $\{\mbox{ok},\mbox{ok}\}$ cases the outcomes $\{h,1\}$ will be realized, whereas the argument just given tells us that this must be the outcome in \emph{all} cases.
+When we again follow the measurement steps in the thought experiment, we are allowed to conclude that the $X$ result ``ok'' can only be found if Bob had measured ``$1$''.
+In the context of the Bohm interpretation this means that after the first external measurement the particle configuration of $X$ is at a point of configuration space that is compatible with the state $\ket{\mbox{o}}_X$ only if Bob's configuration is in a part of configuration space compatible with $\ket{1}_B$.
+The same conclusion can be drawn with respect to $Y$ and $A$ for a measurement series in which $Y$ is measured before $X$: if the $Y$ measurement is performed first and the result ``ok'' is registered, $A$ must have seen ``heads''.
+Now, $X$ and $Y$ are at space-like separation from each other, and this seems to imply that it cannot make a difference to the initial state of Alice and Bob what the order in time is of the $X$ and $Y$ measurements.
+If the $X$ measurement is the earlier one, Bob must have been in state $\ket{1}_B$; if $Y$ is measured first, Alice was in state $\ket{h}_A$.
+Therefore, if the time order is immaterial, Alice and Bob together were initially with certainty in the state $\{h,1\}$, if the $X,Y$ measurements ended with the result $\{\mbox{ok},\mbox{ok}\}$.
+But this is in contradiction with what the unitary formalism predicts: inspection of the initial state (Eq.\ (1)) shows that the outcome combination $\{h,1\}$ is impossible.
 So we have an inconsistency, and the Bohm interpretation, and other non-perspectival unitary interpretations, seem to be in trouble.